 Paul and I have assumed the responsibility of the daily operations and management of the show.
 Working with Wally for the past fifteen years, we are honored to continue his legacy.
 This was Wally's passion!
 We will miss his guidance, but always cherish the opportunity he has provided.

 Paul and I want all of you to know that we are available for you.

 Karen's cell: 951-970-4349

 Greg Roberts, one of the owners of the Las Vegas Antique Arms Show, says "In true Wally fashion the show will go on.
-We are planning on having the best show ever in January, a show in honor of Wally with a gathering to celebrate his life.
+We are planning on having the best show ever in January.
 In addition my partners and I have all the faith in Karen and Paul to continue Wally's legacy.
 They have the company's full support and we look forward to the next 50 years."

 If you have not made your plans to attend the January 2014 show and would like to, please contact me or Paul.
 We look forward to seeing you.

 We will miss Wally so very much; his stories, jokes, and his unique ability to break things.
 Wally's legacy of the finest gun shows will live on in his honor.